niolabs/docs/docs/api/blocks.md

 ## Get API

-The get API returns a JSON body with information about a block based on its name.
+The Get API returns a JSON body with information about a block based on its name.
 The following example gets the information for the configured _Logger_ block with the name `Log`

     curl -XGET 'http://localhost:8181/blocks/Log' --user 'Admin:Admin'